AlistairB/alistairb.github.io/_posts/2020-12-16-why-learn-haskell.md

 Haskell builds on [type theory](https://en.wikipedia.org/wiki/Type_theory){:target="_blank" rel="noopener"} and has an advanced type checker.
 This includes 'type-level' programming, or code that is run by the compiler at compile time, not at run time.

 Like how many mainstream languages are getting FP features, they are also getting (more sophisticated) [type](https://blog.appsignal.com/2021/01/27/rbs-the-new-ruby-3-typing-language-in-action.html){:target="_blank" rel="noopener"} [checkers](http://mypy-lang.org){:target="_blank" rel="noopener"}.
-Again, if you learn Haskell these simpler type systems should be easy to use.
+Again, if you learn Haskell these (likely simpler) type systems should be easy to use.

 For example, Kotlin has [sealed classes](https://kotlinlang.org/docs/sealed-classes.html){:target="_blank" rel="noopener"} which [support matching](https://kotlinlang.org/docs/sealed-classes.html#sealed-classes-and-when-expression){:target="_blank" rel="noopener"}.
 It can be hard to see how these might be useful and I imagine many OO background developers would ignore them.